Fed's Brainard: Labor market disparities reducing U.S. economy's potential

 The nation’s unemployment rate currently stands at 4.4 percent, near what many economists believe to be full employment.
 One of the debates at the Federal Reserve is how much slack is left in the labor market before inflation will be sparked.
 The Fed has raised interest rates twice this year.

-Elsewhere, Brainard said that the disproportionate accumulation of wealth in urban areas since the recession along with historically low levels of migration across county and state lines could be one reason for the economic disadvantage of rural populations.
+Elsewhere, Brainard said that the disproportionate accumulation of wealth in urban areas since the recession along with historically low levels of migration across county and state lines could be a factor in the economic disadvantage of rural populations.

 Other factors included the loss of industry through globalization and automation and an increase in opiod use.